 - Minimum Age: Events can be set to specify a minimum age for volunteers to be permitted to sign up.
 If this field is left blank, no restriction is added.

-If you built a single occurrence, click the Save button at the top.
+If you built a single-occurrence (one-time) event, click the Save button at the top.
 Your event will now appear in the Events list on the main page of your VolunteerHub site and should populate your event schedule.
-However, if you built a Recurrence Template, or recurring opportunity, clicking the Save & Continue button at the top will take you to the Instances page of that template to add dates and times on which the recurring opportunity will occur (Figure 7).
+However, if you built a Recurrence Template, clicking the Save & Continue button at the top will take you to the Instances page of that template, where you can then add future dates and times on which the recurring opportunity will occur (Figure 7).

 Figure 7.
 You will next add instances (dates and times) to your recurrence TEMPLATE.

 To add instances to your event, you will need to enter details into each of the numbered field sets in Figure 7 above.
 To begin, press the Add Instances button.